kennerhartman/minecraftserver-backup-script/README.md

 - Currently, this script cannot upload your files to Dropbox.
 However, you can authenticate with the Dropbox API (see [Dropbox](#dropbox)).

-    - Note: there is ***some*** functionality for uploading files to Dropbox.
-However, there is a problem of uploading files in subdirectories, of the root directory, to Dropbox.
-This current commit only resolves half of that problem.
+    - Note: there is ***full*** functionality for uploading files to Dropbox.
+However, this script ***will not*** upload your /datapacks folder (sorry!).  ***Please also note, there are a full host of bugs present for people running this script on Windows!
+This is what I am working on right now to fix!
+This script works just fine on MacOS.***
-    - Note: the next commit to this GitHub repository will allow you to upload your files to Dropbox with full functionality.

 # Dropbox